 A test of Pakistan's compliance with sanctions is a pipeline project intended to carry Iranian gas to Pakistan.
-Agreement on the \$7 billion project was finalized on June 12, 2010 and construction was formally inaugurated formally in a ceremony attended by the presidents of both countries on March 11, 2013.
+Agreement on the \$7 billion project was finalized on June 12, 2010, and construction was formally inaugurated formally in a ceremony attended by the presidents of both countries on March 11, 2013.
 With an intended completion date of mid-2014, Iran reportedly has already completed the pipeline on its side of the border.
 Potentially complicating the construction on the Pakistani side of the border is that Pakistan has had difficulty arranging about \$1 billion in financing for the project.
-The day of the ceremony, the State Department expressed serious concerns about the project, building on prior comments during the Bush and Obama Administrations that the project might be sanctioned under the Iran Sanctions Act.
+The day of the ceremony, the State Department reiterated comments during the Bush and Obama Administrations that the project might be sanctioned under ISA.